tailwindlabs/tailwindcss/source/course/setting-up-tailwind-and-postcss.blade.md

 ---
 extends: _layouts.course-lesson
-title: "Setting Up Tailwind and PostCSS"
+title: "Setting up Tailwind and PostCSS"
 description: "Learn how to install Tailwind and get it compiling in a simple HTML project."
 titleBorder: true
 hideTableOfContents: true